How to pick NCEA subjects for future success

 Step 1: Explore jobs in demand and list those that appeal

-Sit down with your young person and look at what jobs are in demand – listed on our jobs in skill shortage page.
+Sit down with your young person and look at what jobs are in demand.
+Some jobs are listed on our jobs in skill shortage page.

 Step 1 example